normansolutions/normansolutions.github.io/content/Using Power Automate with the iSAMS API.md

 The primary purpose of this exercise is that to the best of my knowledge, there isn't a clear method of allowing staff to check their own details in iSAMS without having access to the HR module.
 This process would enable staff to view their details from a secure SharePoint library, enabling them to clarify whether any amendments were required.

->Below is a video overview / walkthrough  of how I approached this Power Automate.  **What this isn't** is a granular, blow by blow description of every function and process involved, as that would potentially be a very long and arguably boring video!
+>Below is a video overview / walkthrough  of how I approached this Power Automate.  **What it isn't** is a granular, blow by blow description of every function and process involved, as that would potentially be a very long and arguably boring video!

 Several lessons were learnt along this journey, such as how to implement a Try/Catch approach in Power Automate, being aware of the need to reset variables and arrays in addition to understanding some of the inbuilt restrictions of Power Automate looping etc.